Indian-Omani group strikes $3.85 billion deal to build Sri Lanka oil refinery

 China’s separate $1.4 billion financing of facilities on reclaimed land near the nation’s main Colombo port is currently the island’s biggest single foreign direct investment.

-New Delhi has been concerned about China muscling into Sri Lanka and other countries in the region where India is the traditional power.
+Tensions between India and China have created political turmoil in Sri Lanka.
+A bust-up between President Maithripala Sirisena and Prime Minister Ranil Wickremesinghe over how far to accommodate Indian interests led to months of political chaos late last year.

 India fears Sri Lanka, just off its southern coast, could become a Chinese military outpost.

-Tensions between India and China are creating political turmoil in Sri Lanka.
-A bust-up between President Maithripala Sirisena and Prime Minister Ranil Wickremesinghe over how far to accommodate Indian interests led to months of political chaos late last year.

 The refinery will be Chennai-based Accord’s first foray into oil refining.
 Its current interests include power generation, brewing and healthcare.